-In accordance with Government Auditing Standards, we have also issued a report dated June 3, 2022 on our consideration of the St. Martin Parish Waterworks District No. 3's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued a report dated May 22, 2023 on our consideration of the St. Martin Parish Waterworks District No. 3's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.